 What is inhibition?
 Inhibition, or inhibition control, could be defined as the ability to inhibit or control impulsive (or automatic) responses and produce thought-out responses by using attention and reasoning.
-Inhibition refers to to the ability to ignore irrelevant stimuli when carrying-out a task.
+Inhibition refers to the ability to ignore irrelevant stimuli when carrying out a task.

 Cognitive ability making up part of our executive functions

 Get access to a complete assessment battery to test inhibition and other executive functions